 - Address the housing crisis

-- Benefit.
-Will the policy advance the goals of the Oregon planning program and the APA objective of “creating great communities for all”, in keeping with OAPA’s mission and vision?
-Does the policy recommend “best planning practices” for both process and outcomes?
-Does it facilitate effective and meaningful engagement of all community members?
+● Benefit.
+Will the policy advance the goals of the Oregon planning program and the APA objective of “creating great communities for all,” in keeping with OAPA’s mission and vision?
+Does the policy recommend “best planning practices'' for both process and outcomes?
+Does it facilitate inclusive participation, equitable, effective and meaningful engagement of all community members?
 Does it help sustain vital, resilient, and healthy communities?
-Does it provide for processes and resources (e.g. access to technical assistance and funding opportunities) that benefit both urban and rural communities or place an unfair burden on a geographic area or type of community?
+Does it provide for processes and resources (e.g., access to technical assistance and funding opportunities) that benefit urban, rural, and Tribal communities or place an unfair burden on a geographic area or type of community?

-- Cost.
-How much will the policy cost, to the state, the public, local governments, or others?
+● Cost.
+How much will the policy cost – to the state, a region, the public, local governments, or other relevant partners?
 Does it provide for an efficient and equitable allocation?
 Who will pay?
-Do all local governments required to implement the change in policy have the resources to do so
+Do all local governments and their partners required to implement the change in policy have the resources to do so?

-- Diversity, Equity, and Inclusion.
+● Diversity, Equity, Inclusion, and Accessibility.
 Is the policy reflective of and responsive to Oregon’s diverse people and places?
-Does the policy further equity and inclusion or reduce disparities and remove barriers, especially for communities that have faced historic injustice?
+Does the policy further equity and inclusion or reduce disparities and remove barriers, especially for communities that have faced historical injustice?
 Does the policy seek social justice by working to expand choice and opportunity for all persons, recognizing a special responsibility to plan for the needs of the disadvantaged and to promote racial and economic integration?
 Does it alter policies, institutions, and decisions that oppose such needs?
-(Adapted from the American Institute of Certified Planners Code of Ethics and Professional Conduct.)
+(Adapted from the American Institute of Certified Planners Code of Ethics and Professional Conduct.